-[43] The standard of proof under s.
-21(1) is whether disclosure of the information could reasonably be expected to result in the specified harm.
+The standard of proof under s.
+21(1) is whether disclosure of the [43] information could reasonably be expected to result in the specified harm.
 The Supreme Court of Canada has described this standard as "a reasonable expectation of probable harm" and "a middle ground between that which is probable and that which is merely possible."
 A public body must demonstrate that disclosure will result in a risk of harm that is "well beyond the merely possible or speculative".
-The determination of whether the standard of proof has been met is contextual, and how much evidence and the quality of evidence needed to meet this standard will ultimately depend on the nature of the issue and "inherent probabilities or improbabilities or the seriousness of the allegations or consequences."
-The description of the seriousness of the allegations or consequences.
+The determination of whether the standard of proof has been met is contextual, and how much evidence and the guality of evidence needed to meet this standard will ultimately depend on the nature of the issue and "inherent probabilities or improbabilities or the seriousness of the allegations or consequences."37